OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/service-fabric/service-fabric-use-data-loss-api.md

         PartitionDataLossProgress progress = null;

-        // Poll the progress using GetPartitionDataLossProgressAsync until it is either Completed or Faulted.
+        // Poll hello progress using GetPartitionDataLossProgressAsync until it is either Completed or Faulted.
 In this example, we're assuming
-        // the command won't be cancelled.
+        // hello command won't be cancelled.

         while (true)
         {